bonsai-rx/bonsai-rx.github.io/_pages/introduction.md

 Using Bonsai, it becomes possible to express complex interactive systems in a surprisingly compact format.
 For example, the workflow above describes a system that saves a snapshot from a camera into a file whenever there is a key press.

 The essence of learning the Bonsai programming language is to master the art of composing arbitrarily complex interactive systems from elegant networks of simple operators.
-To get started, we introduce the basic reactive operators, as well as some details of the Bonsai development environment, in the [Documentation](/docs/installation/) pages.
+For a more in-depth discussion and an introduction to all the basic reactive operators, see the [Language Guide](/docs/observables/).

 ## A modular toolbox for interactive systems